contains a collection of

 produces a word cloud that represents both the frequency and the

 adjacency of words across multiple documents.
-First, it performs
+First, it

 basic text-mining.
 Then it produces adjacency measures and